 — NDEr Mellen-Thomas Benedict

 “It was an experience I was not prepared for.
 I was presented with a terrifying sight that produced a feeling that literally rattled my whole being.
 I tried to cover my eyes to avoid looking at what had just unfolded before me, but to no avail.
-There was no way to avoiding seeing or to hide from that which is ultimately, the reality.
+There was no way to avoid seeing or to hide from that which is ultimately, the reality.
 At my right, a few feet away, stood something that resembled a demon.
 It was not your average demon, but one made of cardboard.
 It looked absolutely ridiculous!
 I knew that whatever I was seeing was not real in the sense of being an individual consciousness.
 It was a product of my own mind.
 One part of me wanted to laugh at it; another part of me however wanted to scream in terror.
 I had never imagined a demon made of cardboard before, but it indeed had a terrifying effect on me.
 ‘So, you thought it was that easy, huh?’ the demon snarled, as it came bouncing towards me.
 ‘Oh, I know what this is,’ I thought.
 This is my fear manifested: This is my own loathing.
 This is my lack of appreciation for life and the people in it.
 This is a learned experience as I walked through life, becoming more and more engulfed in despair.
 The demon is showing me how I treat myself and others when I am affected by the feeling of fear.
 This is exactly the tone of voice that belongs to me, when I am being mean towards myself and others.
 Here it is, manifested as my own personal version of hell…”

 — NDEr Malla